buildbuddy-io/buildbuddy/website/blog/introducing-buildbuddy-v2.md

 Sandboxing
 ----------

-Once we've got all of the inputs we need to execute an action on a remote executor - the next step is to set up the execution root.
+Once we've got all of the inputs we need to execute an action on a remote executor, the next step is to set up the execution root.
 One of Bazel's core features is the ability to perform [hermetic builds](https://georgi.hristozov.net/2020/11/01/the-power-of-hermetic-builds).
 In order to achieve this, we spin up a clean Docker container for each action to execute in.
 This is similar to Bazel's `docker` [spawn strategy](https://docs.bazel.build/versions/master/remote-execution-sandbox.html).

 While this helps ensure that remotely executed actions are hermetic, there is often a trade-off between hermeticity and performance.
-You can make this tradeoff locally using Bazel's different spawn strategies: `sandboxed`, `local`, and `worker`.
+You can make this trade-off locally using Bazel's different spawn strategies: `sandboxed`, `local`, and `worker`.

 When using remote build execution, you typically don't have the ability to make these trade-offs.
 That's why we've introduced 3 new features that give users back some of that control.
 By default, actions will still be executed in clean Docker images - but if you specify one of the following execution properties, you can alter that behavior:
 - `recycle-runner`: actions will still be executed in a clean execution root - but the executor will re-use an existing docker image from a pool of re-usable containers.
 This is similar in behavior to Bazel's `sandboxed` execution strategy.